How it started…

 My family and friends keep telling me

 that I look much younger with my new teeth.
-I am still learning to live a full life again and smile my way through it.
+I am still learning to live a whole life again and smile my way through it.
 Like I learned to walk as a baby.
 The Madenta team probably can’t even imagine the effect their work has had on my life.
 They are like a big family to me now.

 What is my message